| Read Time: 7 minutes | Estate Planning

 Your lawyer can help you assess whether using this tool is in your best interests.

-Contact Massingill Attorneys & Counselors at Law Today!
+Contact Massingill Attorneys & Counselors at Law for a Free Consultation Today!

 Ultimately, an affidavit of heirship is a tool that is only useful under particular circumstances.
 At Massingill, our Austin estate planning lawyers can help you determine the best way to handle a decedent’s estate as an heir.